 Taste Pike Place Food Tour

-I went on the Taste Pike Place tour with Show Me Seattle the very first day I arrive in Seattle.
-It was a great way to learn about one of the most well-known attractions in town and to taste some delicious food.
+I went on the Taste Pike Place tour with Show Me Seattle the very first day I arrived in Seattle.
+It was a terrific way to learn about one of the most well-known attractions in town and to taste some delicious food.
 Marcia, our guide, was very friendly and knowledgeable.
-We spent more than 3 hours learning about the Pike’s history, people and shops and ended up tasting food from 13 different places.
+We spent more than 3 hours learning about the Pike’s history, people, and shops and ended up tasting food from thirteen different places.
 Taste Pike Place Food Tour here.

 Seattle by Segway